darksideoftheshmoo/cellID-linux/README.md

 `$ cell -p parameters.txt -o /path/to/output/dir -b bf_images_list.txt -f fl_images_list.txt -l`

-In general, each `cell` execution will deal with one "position" at a time.
+Each `cell` execution will deal with one "position" at a time.

 Please refer to the cellID documentation to learn how to use this program.